packetgeek/gleebox_recipes/convert_to_epub.md

 # Show a man page

 Following converts the current page to an epub, using dotepub (https://dotepub.com/).
+Following is basically a re-use of the code tied to their browser button.

 In glee.js, add the following entry: